 The NFRMPO holds periodic Calls for Projects.
 In 2015, the Colorado Department of Transportation switched to a rolling STIP; as a result, the NFRMPO switched to a schedule of biennial Calls for Projects to keep the NFRMPO’s Transportation Improvement Program (TIP) in line with the STIP.
-The most recent Call for Projects was for Fiscal Years 2020 and 2021.
+In 2018, a Call for Projects is being held for Fiscal Years (FY) 2022 and 2023.
+Prior to 2018, the most recent Call for Projects was held in 2016 for FY2020 and 2021.

-Member communities have the opportunity to apply for funding from three federal sources in the NFRMPO’s Call for Projects: Congestion Mitigation & Air Quality Improvement (CMAQ); Surface Transportation Block Grant (STBG), formerly STP-Metro; and Transportation Alternatives (TA), formerly TAP.
+Member communities have the opportunity to apply for funding from three federal programs in the NFRMPO’s Call for Projects: Congestion Mitigation & Air Quality Improvement (CMAQ); Surface Transportation Block Grant (STBG), formerly STP-Metro; and Transportation Alternatives (TA), formerly TAP.
 These funding sources were carried forward in the FAST Act.
-Learn more about each funding source by reading the respective section below.
+Learn more about each funding source by reading the respective sections below.

-Projects are scored by a subcommittee made up of TAC members and the Northern Colorado Bicycle and Pedestrian Collaborative.
+Projects are scored by a subcommittee composed of TAC members and the Northern Colorado Bicycle and Pedestrian Collaborative.
 NFRMPO staff lead the discussion and the process, but are not involved in project selection.

 Congestion Mitigation & Air Quality Improvement

 CMAQ funding is used to combat congestion and air quality issues, and is therefore available to communities within non-attainment and maintenance areas.
 The program began with the efforts of the Clean Air Act of 1990 and was first introduced in ISTEA in 1991.
 By the end of 2015, CMAQ had funded more than $30 Billion across 30,000 transportation projects nationwide.